BSpoones/BSpoones/readme.md

 I mostly make and maintain Discord bots, but I also do a bit of web development and other misc projects on the side!

-I'm a student at the University of Lincoln studying a BSc in Computer Science!
+I'm currently a student at the University of Lincoln studying a BSc in Computer Science!

 ```
 I make discord bots